Anne Hunter

 Artist, Author, Illustrator

-It’s a birdy year!
-The Blue Jays That Grew a Forest came out with Margaret Quinlin/Peachtree Books in August.
-Written by debut author Lynn Street, this book is about the important role jays play in the expansion of the oak forest, following the jays through a year and beyond as they stash the acorns and the oak forest grows.
-It’s gotten some nice reviews:
+The Blue Jays That Grew a Forest with Margaret Quinlin/Peachtree Books, written by author Lynn Street, about the important role jays play in the expansion of the oak forest, following them as they stash the acorns and the oak forest grows, is a:

 “Street and Hunter have created a title that is educational and visually stunning.
 A recommended purchase anywhere nature lovers and animal fanatics abound.”